-Also, if you like a classic look razor, this might not do it for you.
+Also, if you like a classic look model, this might not do it for you.

 But if you know you like to wet shave with a safety razor, and you know you want to buy quality that lasts, you can’t go far wrong at all with the Merkur Futur.

 See what other users have to say per the Amazon safety razor reviews here.

 You can check out our video review below or our complete Futur review article for more details.

-Designed to the exact specifications and virtually a replica of Gillette’s original 1904 safety razor design, the Merkur 1904 Classic is a great looking, fun to use a razor with a fresh retro appeal.
+Designed to the exact specifications and virtually a replica of Gillette’s original 1904 safety razor design, the Merkur 1904 Classic is a great looking, fun to use a model, with a fresh retro appeal.

 Well, I’ll say it again; it’s a Merkur so you know it is a quality product.